 Whaling attack examples

 While you can find a ton of such scam stories online.
-Even major companies like Snapchat and Seagate have fallen into the traps of these scams.
-Last year, a high-rank employee of Snapchat was a victim of a scam where an email impersonating the CEO of the company inquired about the payroll of the employees.
+Even major companies like Snapchat and Seagate have fallen prey to these scams.
+A few years ago, a high-ranking Snapchat employee was the victim of a scam in which an email impersonating the CEO inquired about employees’ payroll.
 Take a look at some examples:

 - Seagate: A successful whaling attack landed thieves up to 10,000 W-2 tax documents for all current and past employees.